NREL/OpenStudio-resources/README.md

 You can also call the command as `N=8 openstudio model_tests.rb` directly.

-Two additional environment variables can be set to customize the behavior of the testing:
+**Two additional environment variables can be set to customize the behavior of the testing**:

 * `CUSTOMTAG`: if set, it will be appended to the `out.osw`.
 For eg, if I set `CUSTOMTAG=Ubuntu_run1`, my output files will be named like `testname_X.Y.Z_out_Ubuntu_run1.osw`.
 Custom tagged OSWs are gitignored.
 They are useful for appreciating the stability of a test (eg. run it 5 times, compare resulting total site kbtu).